abilityline/abilityline/README.md

 ## Welcome to AbilityLine

 Taking care of family members with disabilities is a demanding 24-hour job.
-It requires expertise that most family members do not have and can beextremely stressful.
+It requires expertise that most family members do not have and can be extremely stressful.

 AbilityLine is a supportive online community of family members, therapists, and professional caretakers, as well as a huge database of internal and external information.
 Family member caretakers can get advice from each other and receive counselling from therapists that are suited just for their need.